tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

  To deploy an NFT smart contract as a provenance contract, deploy the contract with the <code>provenance</code> parameter set to <code>true</code> in the request body.</li> </ul>

  You can enable **public minting** for cashback and provenance smart contracts.
-By default, public minting is disabled, which means that only the blockchain address whose private key was used to create the smart contract or the blockchain addresses added to the smart contract as NFT minters will be able to mint NFTs for the contract.
+By default, public minting is disabled, which means that only the blockchain address whose private key was used to create the smart contract or the blockchain addresses <a href="#nftaddminter">added to the smart contract as NFT minters</a> will be able to mint NFTs for the contract.
 To enable public minting and allow anyone to mint NFTs on top of the smart contract, deploy the contract with the <code>publicMint</code> parameter set to <code>true</code> in the request body.

  **NFT smart contracts and NFT Express**

  If you want to use NFT Express to mint NFTs on the deployed smart contract, deploy the smart contract as a general NFT smart contract (that is, deploy the contract with the <code>cashback</code>, <code>provenance</code>, and <code>publicMint</code> parameters either set to <code>false</code> or not set at all in the request body).

- After you have deployed the NFT smart contract, add the Tatum minter address as an NFT minter to your smart contract.
+ After you have deployed the NFT smart contract, <a href="#nftaddminter">add the Tatum minter address as an NFT minter to your smart contract</a>.

- For the complete information about using NFT Express on your smart contract, see "Use your own smart contract to mint NFTs" in Mint an NFT.
+ For the complete information about using NFT Express on your smart contract, see "Use your own smart contract to mint NFTs" in <a href="#nftminterc721">Mint an NFT</a>.

  **Signing a transaction**